onomondo/onomondo-traffic/README.md

 ### Azure Blob Storage

-Download traffic between 5 and 7:30 on Dec 20th, from s3, filtering out traffic from several sim id's, and one ip:
+Download traffic between 5 and 7:30 on Dec 20th, from s3, filtering out traffic from several sim id's and one iccid:

 This is run from the command line: